clelidm/SpinModels/GenerateData/README.md

 #### Spin models specified by the user through an input file: (to come)

 #### Changing the values of the parameters:

 The function `void Randomize_param(list<Interaction>& list_I, double g=1)` resamples the value of the parameters of the model given as an argument of the function as `list<Interaction> list_I`.
 Each parameter of the model is then resampled uniformly in `[-g, g]`.

 ### Get information on your model:

+The two following functions can be found in `Models_Ex.cpp` and print information about the model defined in `list_I`:
+ - `void PrintTerm_ListInteraction (list<Interaction> list_I, unsigned int N=1)` prints in the terminal;
+ - `void PrintFile_ListInteraction(list<Interaction> list_I, string output_filename, unsigned int N=1)` prints in the file named `output_filename`.

+Information printed: For each interaction `I` in `list_I` (i.e., in the model) is printed:
+ - **1:Operator** the integer representation `I.Op` of the operator associated to that interaction;
+ - 2: the value `I.g` of the parameter associated to the interaction;
+ - 3: the observable associated to that interaction, i.e., the model average of the operator `I.Op`; This will be `0` if this value has not yet been computed.
+ - 4: the empirical average of the operator `I.Op` computed on the last dataset generated with that model; This will be `0` if no dataset has been generated yet with the model, or if the value hasn't been computed.
+ - 5: the standard deviation

+If a dataset was generated using the function `Sample_dataset_AND_Print_ModelData_Info(list_I, output_filename, N)`, the As an option, these two functions will also print

+Additionally the function `void Model_averages_Ising(list<Interaction> &list_I)` computes the model average of each operator `I` in `list_I` (i.e. of the operators of the models) and store it in `I.av_M`.
+These model averages are also printed out by the two functions just cited.

 ### Generate data:

+The following functions are defined in the file `Generate_data_exact.cpp`.

+ - The function `void Sample_dataset(list<Interaction> list_I, string output_filename, unsigned int N=1000)` samples a dataset  with `N` datapoints from the model defined in `list_I`.

+ - The function `void Sample_dataset_AND_Print_ModelData_Info(list<Interaction>& list_I, string output_filename, unsigned int N=1000)` does the same, while also filling in the information about the model and the data in the Interactions of `list_I`.
+In particular the function computes the model and data averages of the operators of the model and fill this information in list_I

 ## Examples: